Penguin patrol in Port ElizabethEnquire / Book

 What can you expect to see?

 During this cruise there is also a good chance of seeing bottlenose, common and humpback dolphins, Southern right, humpback and bryde’s whales, Cape fur seals, sharks, and various seabirds.
 We have the license for boat-based whale and dolphin watching in the bay we can get you that once-in-a-lifetime close encounter with these extraordinary animals.

 After the cruise you will enjoy a delicious lunch in the Port Elizabeth Harbour choosing from a range of meals, including spectacular fresh seafood dishes.

 You will then be taken to visit Port Elizabeth’s marine bird rehabilitation, SANCCOB, and education centre situated in the Cape Recife Nature Reserve.
 With oil spills threatening not only the African penguin population but other marine birds and mammals, rehabilitation centres are helping to save species.
 17% of African penguins would be lost per year if we did not have rehabilitation centres located along the South African coast.

 You will be taken on a tour around the centre and will learn about the desperate need for such centres in conserving marine species, and will get to experience nature through sight, sound and touch.
 You will experience the hospital and see the volunteers in action helping to save our environment, in particular the endangered African Penguin.

 In the afternoon

 A shuttle bus will then pick you up to be taken to your final activity, Bayworld.
-You will get to see both the Seal and Penguin Presentations where you will learn about each species and about the individual animals.
-The resident seals and penguins at Bayworld were rescued and could unfortunately not be released.
-Thankfully, though, Bayworld has set up a captive breeding programme for the penguins, which could be vital for the world’s population if these endangered birds continue to decline.
+Due to current renovations at Bayworld, the Seal and Penguin presentations are on hold until the new Oceanarium has been constructed.
+The resident seals and penguins at Bayworld were rescued and could unfortunately not be released, Thankfully, though, Bayworld has set up a captive breeding programme for the penguins, which could be vital for the world’s population if these endangered birds continue to decline.